MacLaren Art Centre Board of Directors

 Jim Harris – City Councilor

-Michael MacMillan – Chair/President
+Michael MacMillan – President

 Mike MacMillan is a Senior Manager at the Sarjeant Company and Co-Founder of The Sarjeant Co.
 Design Project, a partnership with the MacLaren Art Centre that puts artwork by local high school students onto dozens of Sarjeant concrete trucks.
 Mike attended Barrie Central Collegiate and studied Drama and Philosophy at Queen’s University.
 After completing his studies, he lived in Nepal and later Scotland for several years before settling back in Ontario.
 Mike’s professional expertise lies within the field of Information Technology.
 As a whiteboard animator, he has created media campaigns for the Richard Dawkins Foundation for Reason and Science, the British Humanist Association (narrated by Stephen Fry), and worked on several global campaigns for pro-science, pro-women and humanist causes.
 He has also produced commercial animations for Columbia Medical School’s Department of Neuroscience (New York), Bayer, Essilor and the Ontario Ministry of Education, among others.
 Mike made news in 2016 when a short video he shot of himself removing a Coke can from a skunk’s head went viral, garnering 40+ million views on Facebook and YouTube.
-Mike is the President of the MacLaren Board, which he joined in 2017, and a member of the Marketing and Development Committee.
+Mike is the President of the MacLaren Board, which he joined in 2017.

 Gary Pearson is the Principal of Pearson Engineering Ltd, a civil consulting and engineering firm providing municipal consulting services and land development services to private sector clients.
 He has a Bachelor of Applied Science in Civil Engineering from the University of Ottawa.
 Gary is a member of numerous industry associations including Simcoe County Home Builders’ Association and Building Industry and Land Development Association.
 Supporting the community has always been a top priority for Gary.
 He is pleased to sponsor local hockey and baseball teams as well as events such as the Barrie Film Festival and the Lakeside Party organized by the Gilda’s Club Simcoe Muskoka.
 Outside of his professional life, Gary enjoys playing golf and spending time at his family cottage on Georgian Bay.
 He joined the MacLaren Board in 2018, and is a member of the Marketing and Development Committee.